Inside Monastic Culture

 These were the origins of the process whereby solitaries bound themselves together in fellowship and initiated cenobitic monasticism, so-called from the Greek (via Latin) words koinos and bios: the “common life.”
 The next articles of the Inside Monastic Culture series are devoted to the enlightening mechanisations of communal monastic life around the world.

+IV.
 The First Monks: Hindu and Early Buddhist Monasticism